bradenleague/bradenleague.github.io/docs/_posts/2022-10-28-it-happened.markdown

 ![image](/assets/images/patlabor2.gif)
 {: refdef}

 Patlabor 2: The Movie was directed by Mamoru Oshii right before he directed [Ghost in the Shell][Ghost in the Shell], one of the greatest animated films of all time.
 In Patlabor 2 Oshii is experimenting with the techniques and themes of GitS, there are cool forced perspective shots as well as a beautiful but unsettling sequence of a Tokyo under occupation by the Japanese Defense Force.
-Here is a [video about Patlabor 2] and if you are on the fence about watching it I think it’s worth checking out even with some of its spoilers.
+Here is a [video about Patlabor 2][video about Patlabor 2] and if you are on the fence about watching it I think it’s worth checking out even with some of its spoilers.

 Thats all for now, I'll probably write that thing about my favorite media of the year soon.